jhkrug/jhkrug.github.io/_posts/2015-01-13-simple_alma_printing.md

 the logs and backed up emails.
-Do note however, that due to the amount of cloud, internet and local infrastructure plumbing between Alma and the printer that printing of slips is not immediate as was the case with Alma.
+Do note however, that due to the amount of cloud, internet and local infrastructure plumbing between Alma and the printer that printing of slips is not immediate as was the case with Aleph.
 The slip can arrive at the printer seconds after the item has been scanned.
 Sometimes it takes much longer.
 Email infrastructure is not designed for interactive work.
 This has entailed small changes to the local work flow.